gradlab/abx-race-2021/notes/README.md

 ## 18 July 2022

-An outline for paper secions:
+An outline for paper sections:

 __Introduction__